 Chinese Dishes — History, Development, Culture, Names, and Facts

-Today in Chinese Food Culture, Eight Cuisines were officially formed in Qing Dynasty (1636 — 1912), as well as other tasty regional cuisines.
+Today, in Chinese Food Culture, Eight Cuisines were officially formed during the Qing Dynasty (1636 — 1912), along with other delectable regional cuisines.

-But what did ancient people eat in old times, and how did Chinese dishes originate and develop throughout history?
+But what did ancient people eat in bygone eras, and how did Chinese dishes evolve over time?

 Part of Painting (Wen Hui Tu) by Emperor Zhao Ji (1082 — 1135), Presenting the Feast of Intelligent Scholars — Taipei Palace Museum

-Ancient Chinese Dish Series in Yellow River Region — Grains and Hunting Food
+Ancient Chinese Dish Series in the Yellow River Region — Grains and Hunting Food

 The Invention of Tofu and Introduction of Exotic Food in the Han Dynasty